Sidestep the credit check and start accepting card payments online

 You have to be careful, though.
-Many high risk merchant account providers are known to take advantage of bad credit ratings.
-What seems like a liferaft for your business could actually be a sinking ship of long contracts, extortionate fees, and hidden restrictions.
+Many of the best high risk merchant account providers are known to take advantage of bad credit ratings.
+What might initially seem like a life raft for your business could actually turn out to be a sinking ship of long contracts, extortionate fees, and hidden restrictions.

 That’s where we can help.
 We’ve reviewed the best no credit check payment processors for small UK businesses.
 Shake off the shackles of bad credit, start accepting card payments, and take your business to the next level.

 The top 4 no credit check merchant accounts